 The landmark hotel, which opened in 1918, includes a nightclub, café and music venues, with the recent addition of a jazz club.
 Maynards is tucked inside the historic train depot across the street.

 “It was another step toward realizing the bigger picture goals of Hotel Congress and sustainability efforts that we’ve put in place as part of our business culture,” Hanley said.

-TEP provided key savings with the rebates and also upgraded the electric infrastructure in the vicinity to handle four ports of EV chargers.
-They include two Level 2 chargers and two DC fast charging ports, which can charge about 80 percent of the battery in about an hour.
-Half of the chargers were operational in January, and the rest are expected to be online this spring.
+Update: TEP provided key savings with the rebates and also upgraded the electric infrastructure in the vicinity to handle six ports of EV chargers.
+The location now has six Level 2 charging ports, which can charge between 15-30 miles in about an hour.

 “We are striving to make the changes to our infrastructure to support the future.
 Electric vehicles are part of that.
 This is just one of many projects that we’re working on to help us support our customers while also advancing TEP’s own sustainability goals,” said Manny Romero, TEP Commercial Account Manager who works with Hotel Congress.

 Hanley said his EV chargers will provide a real-life example to other Arizona businesses that are considering such upgrades.

 “Tucson is really not only leading the state of Arizona, but it is perfectly positioned to lead the nation in building resiliency in an urban environment in a desert city,” said Kimber Lanning, Chief Executive Officer of Local First Arizona.